 Previously, individuals with SMA and their families had no treatment options.
-This changed in December 2016 when Biogen received U.S. Food and Drug Administration (FDA) approval for the first therapy approved to treat SMA.
-The therapy has since been approved in over 40 countries, and has helped thousands of patients around the world to date.
+This changed in December 2016 when Biogen received U.S. Food and Drug Administration (FDA) approval for the first therapy to treat SMA.
+The therapy has since been approved in more than 60 countries and has helped thousands of patients around the world to date.
 Availability in the European Union will vary by country, per local reimbursement and access pathways.

 Inspired by the families whose lives have been touched by SMA, we worked closely with the SMA community to create a disease education program called Together in SMA.

 Together in SMA provides information and resources for individuals with SMA and their caregivers.
 It is our hope that insights gained from this program will help families better navigate living with SMA.